mia-platform/documentation/docs/development_suite/overview-dev-suite.md

 * Building and launching digital products **quickly**; for example, reducing the time-to-market for a new app from months to weeks.
 * Viewing market changes as **opportunities**, such as rapidly adopting new technologies.
-* Being **flexible** to rapidly respond to demand fluctuations.
+* Having the **flexibility** to quickly adjust to changes in demand by easily increasing or decreasing scaling system capacity in response to traffic fluctuations.
 * **Integrating** with various tools, partners, and ecosystems.

-Modern companies achieve this through an Internal Developer Platform (IDP).
-The tool to accomplish this is **Mia-Platform Console**, an Internal Developer Platform builder which aids in industrializing, managing and simplifying cloud-native development and operations.
+Modern companies achieve this through an Internal Developer Platform (IDP). **Mia-Platform Console** is the tool that best fits this need, enabling you to quickly and easily build your own fully customized IDP.
+Mia-Platform Console also allow you to industrialize, manage, and simplify cloud-native development and operations such as connecting your cluster (even across multiple cloud providers), designing your application from services to APIs, orchestrating workflows and so on.

 ![Mia-Platform Console Overview](img/Mia-Platform-infographic-overview.png)

-## Why Mia-Platform Console is important
+## Why Mia-Platform Console

 Mia-Platform Console manages the entire software lifecycle seamlessly and unify your IT department under one integrated platform.
 Simplify cloud-native development while maintaining complete governance and control over your processes.

 * **Clear Governance**: Establish streamlined, standardized pathways for software delivery and integrate governance rules directly into your development workflows, ensuring consistency, compliance, and efficiency throughout the entire development process.
+This can involve tracking the evolution of projects, identifying key characteristics of each project, and centrally visualizing resources.
+These practices help maintain transparency and facilitate effective management.
-* **Self-service Approach**: Build and manage an Internal Developer Platform (IDP) that empowers development teams by providing them with the necessary tools and resources in a self-service mode, enabling them to develop efficiently and autonomously without dependency on other departments.
+* **Self-service Approach**: Build and manage an Internal Developer Platform (IDP) that empowers development teams by providing the necessary tools and resources in a self-service mode.
+This enables them to develop efficiently and autonomously without dependency on other departments.
+For example, teams can create test environments independently, build microservices with standardized and pre-configured CI/CD pipelines, and access all necessary information, such as logging and monitoring, without having to request it from other teams or departments.
-* **Lower cognitive load**: Abstracting underlying complexities simplifies tasks for developers, minimizing cognitive load and reducing the need for frequent context switching.
-This enables them to concentrate more on creative problem-solving and efficient coding, ultimately enhancing productivity and innovation within development projects.
+* **Lower cognitive load**: By abstracting underlying complexities, the tool simplifies tasks for developers, minimizing cognitive load and reducing the need for frequent context switching.
+It consolidates all necessary project information, from configuration to monitoring, into a single interface.
+This allows developers to focus more on creative problem-solving and efficient coding, ultimately enhancing productivity and innovation within development projects.

 ## Ease the digital platform development

-Mia-Platform Console serves the IT team involved in software development because it brings several advantages to the development of an Internal Developer Platform.
+Mia-Platform Console serves the whole team (Developer, Operations and Platform Engineering) involved in software development because it brings several advantages to the development of an Internal Developer Platform.

-- **Governance & controls**: Manage runtime resources across hybrid and multi-cloud architectures, connect clusters, establish self-service environments, enforce RBAC policies, and establish project templates that standardize developer tools, by creating 'paved roads'.
+- **Governance & controls**: Manage runtime resources across hybrid and multi-cloud architectures, connect clusters, establish self-service environments and enforce RBAC policies, by creating 'paved roads'.
+You can also establish project templates that standardize developer tools and the ability to choose and connect your own provider such as Git.
 Using a Software Catalog, each team owns one or a group of projects.

 * **Productivity & quality**: Software can be built in a unified environment that offers secure, self-service capabilities.
 By leveraging the GitOps methodology, applications can be exposed and deployed seamlessly from a centralized setup.